By Pradeep Pandey · Co-Founder · 16 min read · Updated

 What does it cost to switch from UKG to a simpler tool?

 The primary cost is contract termination.
 Most UKG contracts are multi-year with early termination fees.
 Check your specific contract terms before switching.
 The operational cost of transitioning (exporting data, configuring a new system) is modest for a CAH because the roster is small.
 Running parallel for one scheduling cycle reduces risk.
 A managed service handles most of the transition work from the new system’s side.
+Our step-by-step guide to UKG migration at a small hospital walks through the export, parallel-run, and cutover sequence in detail.

 Can UKG be simplified for a small hospital?